tinymce/tinymce-docs/_includes/configuration/valid-styles.md

 ## valid_styles

-This option allows you to specify the available styles for each element.
-This option also forces the ordering of the styles.
-To use this option, specify the element name, then the allowed styles or `*` for all elements.
+To use this option, specify an object containing a mapping of element names to allowed styles.
+To specify the allowed styles for all elements, use `*` as the element name.

-By default, `valid_styles` is undefined, therefore all styles are valid.
-If a [`schema`](#schema) is set, `valid_styles` will override relevant parts of the `schema`.
+By default, all styles are allowed unless `valid_styles` or `invalid_styles` is configured.

 **Type:** `Object`